S.C. Mom Says Baby Monitor Was Hacked; Experts Say Many Devices Are Vulnerable

 In 2015, the security analytics company Rapid7 published a case study of baby monitors that found a number of security vulnerabilities.
 The risk is not just to privacy and peace of mind: A hacker could use a baby monitor to gain access to a home's network to get information off computers, possibly for financial gain.

 Tod Beardsley, Rapid7's director of research, worked on that study.
-He says they didn't look at Jamie Summitt's baby monitor brand specifically, but they examined a number of products.
+He says they didn't look at the Summitts' baby monitor brand specifically, but they examined a number of products.

 "We found that there were, pretty much across the board, some pretty easy-to-exploit vulnerabilities — things that have been already solved in mainstream computing," he says, and don't show up often in modern laptops or smartphones.

 Baby monitors might, for instance, reset to factory defaults without warning users, Beardsley says, or allow for authentication to be bypassed.
-Basically, they're missing safeguards that are built in to most modern computers.
+Basically, they're missing safeguards that are built into most modern computers.

 "Hackers that I know and hang out with refer to Internet of things hacking as 'hacking on easy mode,' or 'hacking like it's 1998,' " Beardsley says.